Open-EO/openeo.org/documentation/1.0/datacubes.md

 Some processes are typically applied "along a dimension".
 You can imagine said dimension as an arrow and whatever is happening as a parallel process to that arrow.
 It simply means: "we focus on _this_ dimension right now".

 ### Resolution
 The resolution of a dimension gives information about what interval lies between observations.
-This is most obvious with the temporal resolution, where the intervals depict how often obervations were made.
+This is most obvious with the temporal resolution, where the intervals depict how often observations were made.
 Spatial resolution gives information about the pixel spacing, meaning how many 'real world meters' are contained in a pixel.
 You can also think of how many bands you have as the resolution in the band dimension (i.e. spectral resolution).

 ## Functions on Datacubes